Continuous Inkjet Printing System

-An Inkjet Printing Systems is a machine that places marks on products and packaging by projecting a jet of ink onto the surface of the target.
-Inkjet coders can print on virtually any substrate material, including paper, plastic, wire, cable, metal, resin, glass, and more.
-Common symbols printed include expiration dates, lot numbers, serial numbers, barcode, and date codes.
+Inkjet coders can print on virtually any substrate, including paper, plastic, wire, cable, metal, resin, glass, and more.
+Information that is typically printed includes expiration dates, lot numbers, serial numbers, barcodes, and date codes.

-Software within the coder controls the jet to create printed these alphanumeric, 1D and 2D marks.
-This enables manufacturers to permanently mark their products and packaging to track products through processing, to conform to regulatory requirements and to facilitate quick recall when necessary.
-In addition, the quick-drying capability of today’s inks limit the risk of smearing or blurred printed codes, ensuring that codes remain readable throughout production and distribution.
+The encoder software controls the jet to create these 1D and 2D alphanumeric markings.
+This allows manufacturers to mark their products and packaging to track products during processing, comply with regulations and facilitate quick recall when necessary.
+In addition, the fast-drying ability of today’s inks limits the risk of codes rubbing off, ensuring they remain legible during production and distribution.

-Many of today’s sophisticated Inkjet Printing Systems incorporate software that not only enables them to print quickly and cleanly, but also alerts operating personnel when ink or solvent supplies begin to run low.
-In some cases, the software also enables the manufacturer of the inkjet system to access the unit’s controls to make adjustments and corrections remotely, reducing the risk of production downtime.
+Many of today’s sophisticated inkjet printing systems incorporate software that not only enables them to print quickly and cleanly, but also alerts operating personnel when ink or solvent supplies are running low.
+In some cases, the software also allows the inkjet manufacturer to access the unit’s controls for remote adjustments and corrections, reducing the risk of production downtime.

-Today’s sophisticated Inkjet Printing Systems, such as Videojet’s continuous inkjet (CIJ) printers, also benefit manufacturers by requiring only about 5 minutes of user-performed annual preventive maintenance, either once a year or when the printer reaches 3,000 hours, whichever occurs first.
-Line personnel can perform this predictable preventive maintenance with no need for a CIJ expert.
-This helps to eliminate nasty surprises that can cause unscheduled downtime and keeps coders working continuously for maximum productivity.
+Videojet Continuous Inkjet (CIJ) printers also benefit manufacturers as only 5 minutes of annual preventative maintenance is required by the user, either once a year or when the equipment reaches 3000 hours, whichever happens first.
+Line personnel can perform this predictable preventative maintenance without the need for a CIJ expert.
+This helps eliminate surprises that can cause unscheduled downtime and keeps printers running continuously for maximum productivity.